plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 Australia discords.
 The community also run numerous facebook groups for all of the major regions in Australia.

+NNNCo currently utilise the AS923 channel plan in Australia however there has been no increase in data usage since the changes (in fact there has been a significant decrease) so it is unlikely that they are utilising any roaming.

 Voting will be 1 vote per hotspot asserted in the Australian continent.

 ## Detailed Explanation